Montana Free Press

 Active candidates for U.S. Senate

-Republican, Democratic, and Libertarian general election nominees will be selected via the June 2, 2026, primary election.
-Independent candidates are currently gathering signatures in an attempt to qualify for the general election ballot.
-Independent candidates do not participate in primary elections.
+Republican, Democratic, and Libertarian general election nominees were selected via the June 2, 2026, primary election.
+Independent candidates have submitted petition signatures in an attempt to qualify for the general election ballot.
+The secretary of state’s office certifies or denies independent candidacies for the November general election ballot this summer.

 Independent